 How to take photos like the one you are seeing here.
 It’s a glass of Champaign, being shot with a BB gun.
-It is the same idea as posted in this gallery.
 You can use this technique to take picture of exploding things like tomatoes, watter balloons, watermelons, or even you Canon camera as you smash it against a wall for not understanding the menus (Sorry, could not resist…)

 Freezing fast motion (AKA High Speed Photography), can give some pretty special photographic effects.
 High Speed Photography is used in physics, health research, sports and more.
 This guide describes how to capture super fast movements using ordinary camera gear and a little home made electronics.
 I will describes the setup I used the problems I encountered and what I did to solve or work around them.

 Here is a nice example of High Speed Photography: